 Filling Out the Ballots

-Your master ballot or ballot label will list the code numbers of the students you will judge.
-Judge only the students listed.
+Your ballot label will list the code numbers of the students you will judge.
+Please judge only the students listed.
+If a student not on your label comes to your round by mistake, please send them to the TAB room for clarification.

 Students will write the name of their pieces on the board.
 Copy the information onto the ballots.